KOLA

-KOLA (99.9 FM) is a commercial radio station licensed to Redlands, California, and broadcasting to the Riverside-San Bernardino-Inland Empire radio market.
+KOLA (99.9 FM) is a commercial radio station licensed to San Bernardino, California, and broadcasting to the Riverside-San Bernardino-Inland Empire radio market.
 It is owned by the Anaheim Broadcasting Corporation and it airs a classic hits radio format.
 Its studios are on Orange Tree Lane in Redlands, California.

 KOLA has an effective radiated power (ERP) of 29,500 watts.
-Adding in its tower that is taller than the Empire State Building, KOLA is considered a "superpower" FM station.
+KOLA is considered a "superpower" FM station.
 The transmitter is on Box Spring Mountain Road amid other FM and TV towers for Inland Empire stations.

 History

 Easy Listening

 The station first signed on the air on June 15, 1959.
 The station's original call sign was KFMW.
 The transmitter was located on Box Springs Mountain southeast of Riverside.

 The format was a mix of easy listening, middle of the road (MOR) and beautiful music.
 Rogan Jones served as the original general manager.

 Top 40 and Album Rock

 Frederick Coté and Chester Coleman bought the station in 1965.
 Coté bought out Coleman's half-interest at the end of 1969.
-The call letters were changed to KOLA.
+The callsign was changed to KOLA.

 The format flipped to Top 40, concentrating on rhythmic hits.
 In the winter of 1970–71, KOLA moved its studios to the Mission Inn in downtown Riverside.
 In 1980, the station switched to Album Rock with Ted Ziegenbusch as the programming consultant through 1987.
 In 1987 the station switched back to Top 40 music.